 I did miss some software that I regularly used.
 Like 1Password, that is only available as a browser extension.
 I'm also going to miss iWork, although I'm happy that I can still use their web version (yes, there is a web version at icloud.com!)

 In the time I was away, some technologies for packaging universal Linux desktop applications emerged: Snap, Flatpak, and AppImage.
-Sadly, all of them are over-engineered with containers, so the apps runs slower or crashes, and everybody seems to hates them (but they are going to use blockchain to magically fix them, yay! /s).
+Sadly, all of them are based on containers, and some apps run slower or crashes, and everybody seems to hates them.

 I completely forgot that desktop computers don't have a single integrated port for headphones and microphone, so I had to buy a splitter.
 But it still I can't make it work with my EarPods.
 Don't know if it's a hardware or software problem.